GuanghuaTimes/guanghuatimes/README.md

-## Official Homepage of Guanghuatimes
+## Official Homepage of laoshi-village

 edit from alan pc